We don't ship to your address!

 Both CBD and THC belong to a family of chemical compounds called cannabinoids, which exist inside cannabis plants.

-It's when we consume cannabinoids, though, that dozens of fascinating interactions can take place.
+It's when we consume cannabinoids, though, that fascinating interactions can take place.
 These interactions influence vital parts of our physiology, which is why CBD oils and other cannabinoid-based products are so popular.

 Cannabidiol (CBD) is the second most abundant compound in Cannabis sativa, but that doesn't make it any less impactful.
 CBD possesses a few unique abilities that THC can't match.
 It's also the main ingredient in the popular wellness supplement CBD oil.

-CBD is non-toxic, doesn't induce a high, and is said to have the potential to impact well-being by supporting key biological processes.
+CBD is considered generally safe (with a low risk of side effects), doesn't induce a high, and is said to have the potential to impact well-being by supporting critical biological processes.

-We've hinted at their origins already, but both CBD and THC come from the Cannabis sativa species, forming an essential part of its chemical composition.
+We've briefly covered their origins already, but both CBD and THC come from the Cannabis sativa species, forming an essential part of its chemical composition.

 The main difference between hemp and marijuana is their chemical structure.
-While the plants may look similar to the naked eye, under a microscope it's a different story.
+While the plants may look similar, after careful examination, it's a different story.

-Hemp is naturally rich in CBD, while low in THC, which makes it legal across much of the modern world, provided THC concentration remains under 0.2–0.3%.
-Fortunately, commercial breeding has significantly reduced THC levels found in hemp, making it a prime candidate for CBD oils, capsules, and more.
+Hemp, a common agricultural crop grown all over Europe, is naturally rich in CBD and low in THC, making it legal across much of the modern world (provided THC levels remain under 0.2–0.3%).
+Fortunately, commercial breeding has significantly reduced THC levels in hemp, making it a prime candidate for CBD oils, capsules, and more.

 Knowing where CBD and THC come from is one thing, but understanding how they affect the human body is another challenge entirely.
 Thankfully, researchers remain hard at work uncovering how exactly cannabinoids work.